nayeok1/Dedifferentiation_Model/README.md

 ### 5. Cancer cell model

 #### 5.1.
 Biological Result from other paper
 Pancreatic cancer is the fourth most common cause of cancer death.
+However, recently, they have found that there are two different efficient treatment for this cancer.

+1. _Gemcitabine(GEM)_
+   GEM has been used chemotherapeutic agen over the past decade.
+Unfortunately, numerous phase III trials testing GEM combined with other cytotoxic drugs have failed to reveal any additional benefit compared with GEM alone.
+2. _Salinomycin (SAL)_
+   SAL has recently been shown to selectively deplete human breast cancer stem cells, which reduces the proportion of CSCs by > 100 fold relative to paclitaxel.
+Furthermore, SAL can overcome drug resistance in human cancer cells.
+More interestingly, SAL may sensitize cancer cells to effect of doxorubicin or etoposide treatment.

 ![figure6](https://blogfiles.pstatic.net/MjAxODEyMTJfMTA4/MDAxNTQ0NTU2MjQ2NTgw.REx5qn2O2pRQG1Xrktv6eIplRP973sC5TOIJRXsCGD4g.Uu2Pt78mwD8-XU4bZsivjavHmfRjR9jM7pTUpya3F7sg.PNG.nayeonkim93/figure6.png)